 But, Apple’s threat to void our warranty didn’t stop us from Jailbreaking our iPad to find out just how difficult it was and what extra benefits we’d receive.

-Jailbreak Your iPad
+Jailbreak Your iPad in 2023

 Jailbreaking your iPad is almost as easy as Jailbreaking and restoring your iPhone 4.
 The one difference is that for the iPad you’ll need to download a piece of software and run it from your Mac, PC, or Linux computer.
 Below are instructions for Jailbreaking your iPad: